 Doping Authority Netherlands is a knowledge institute.
 The experience of Doping Authority Netherlands and its legal predecessors ensure that the current work can be done as well as possible.
 Some years ago, it was noted that the employees of Doping Authority Netherlands themselves possess a lot of knowledge and experience but that a professional organisation should not be dependent on this situation.
 Since then, the subject of 'knowledge management' has become a part of the day-to-day work and it is a separate item in budgets and annual reports.

-In addition to the archives required for each department, it was decided to set up a database with the most essential anti-doping information: the Anti-Doping Knowledge Centre (ADKC).
-The ADKC has proven its worth in recent years as the largest collection of doping-related documents in the world.
-In 2019, 547 records were added, bringing the total to 6,087 records at the end of the year.
+In addition to the archives for each department, it was decided to set up a database with the most essential anti-doping information: the Anti-Doping Knowledge Centre (ADKC).
+The ADKC has proven its worth in recent years as the largest public collection of doping-related documents.
+Some 'records' have been split and, in addition, 701 new records have been added in 2020.
+The total number of available documents was 6,920 on 31 December 2020.
 In addition, existing documents are constantly checked and improved, in part on the basis of new relevant search terms.

-Most of the database consists of legal documents, and in particular the motivated decisions of competent disciplinary committees for the imposition of doping sanctions.
+The database consists primarily of legal documents, in particular the motivated decisions of competent disciplinary bodies relating to doping sanctions.
 The majority are decisions of the sports tribunal CAS but, increasingly, the legal decisions of the disciplinary committees of international sports federations and national disciplinary bodies can also be found in the database.
 The decisions of a few dozen sports and countries are now being processed.
-In addition, contact is sought on a continuous basis with countries and sports that do not yet share their decisions.
-The main objective of these efforts is to provide access to the available case law in the field of doping and therefore to provide a more robust basis for future decisions.
+There is also continuous contact with countries and sports that do not yet share their decisions.
+The main goal of this work is to provide access to the available jurisprudence in the field of doping in order to make decisions in the future stronger.

 Visitors to the website come from all over the world.
-There was an increase in levels of interest from Russia and Canada in 2019.
-The target group of the ADKC consists of NADO and IF staff, the staff of other international organisations active in the field of doping (IOC, WADA, UNESCO, Council of Europe, European Union), journalists, lawyers, scientists, administrators and researchers, and finally athletes and athlete support staff (coaches, doctors, physiotherapists...).
+In 2020, the top three were from America, the Netherlands and China.
+The database was accessed from a total of 168 countries.
+ADKC's target group consists of the employees of NADOs and IFs, of other international organisations active in the field of doping (IOC, WADA, Unesco, Council of Europe, European Union), journalists, lawyers, scientists, administrators and researchers, and finally athletes and people in athletes' immediate circles (coaches, doctors, physiotherapists).

 The database is freely accessible through the website www.doping.nl.